 Roasted Salmon With Lentils

 A mustard vinaigrette gives this Mediterranean-inspired dish its tangy flavor.
 Drizzle some over a leafy-green salad, and serve it on the side.
-The cooking time for lentils can vary widely depending on their age.
-Older lentils require more time.
-For the best results, we recommend buying a fresh, new bag.

 - 3/4 cup lentils

 - 2 tablespoons red-wine vinegar

 - Coarse salt and ground pepper

 - 4 skinless salmon fillets, (6 ounces each)

 Heat broiler.
 Combine lentils and 2 1/2 cups water in a medium saucepan.
 Bring to a boil; reduce heat, and simmer, covered, 5 minutes.
 Add onion and celery; cover, and continue cooking until lentils and vegetables are just tender, 15 to 25 minutes more.
 Drain, reserving cooking liquid.
 Transfer lentils and vegetables to a medium bowl.

 In a bowl, whisk 2 tablespoons reserved cooking liquid with vinegar, oil, mustard, garlic, and parsley; season with salt and pepper.
 Toss half the dressing with the lentil mixture.

 Meanwhile, season salmon with salt and pepper.
 Coat a baking sheet with cooking spray.
 Arrange salmon on sheet; broil until opaque throughout, 8 to 10 minutes.
 Spoon lentils onto plates; top with salmon, flaking it into large pieces, if desired.
 Drizzle with remaining dressing.